aolney/ct-modular-book/docs/11-com-mod-generators.md

 <p class="caption">(\#fig:two-op-fm)(ref:two-op-fm)</p>
 </div>

+Summary of true FM:

+- The FM modulation index changes timbre, becoming more bright with higher index
+- FM sidebands reflect off zero and interfere with partials in complex ways, creating a variety of sounds
+- C:M ratios broadly define FM harmonic structure, and some C:M ratios are inharmonic

 ### Analogue exponential frequency modulation

-Although frequency modulation has been traced back as far as the 1940s [@Bode1984], exponential frequency modulation (EFM) seems most strongly associated with the modular synthesizers after the 1960s when Robert Moog [advanced the volt per octave standard](https://en.wikipedia.org/wiki/Moog_synthesizer).
+Although frequency modulation has been traced back as far as the 1940s [@Bode1984], exponential frequency modulation (EFM) seems most strongly associated with the modular synthesizers after the 1960s when Robert Moog [advanced the exponential volt per octave standard](https://en.wikipedia.org/wiki/Moog_synthesizer).
 In EFM, the output is moved an **equal musical interval** around the carrier's default value.
-For example, suppose a $\pm1 V$ modulator goes into a 400 Hz carrier.
+For example, suppose a $\pm1 V$ modulation signal goes into a 400 Hz carrier's FM input.
 Then the first pair of sidebands will be 200 Hz and 800 Hz, or half and double the carrier frequency, respectively.
 Since the output spends more time above 400 Hz than below it, the perceived pitch is shifted above 400 Hz.
-The pitch shift increases as the modulation index increases [@Hutchins1975] and is very problematic for staying in tune with other instruments.
+The EFM pitch shift increases as the modulation index increases [@Hutchins1975] and is very problematic for staying in tune with other instruments.
-Workarounds to the pitch shift problem for EFM include playing with other instruments over a narrow frequency range, not playing with other instruments at all, and using EFM for percussion only.
+Workarounds to the pitch shift problem for EFM include playing with other pitched instruments over a narrow frequency range where the shift is negligible, not playing with other pitched instruments at all, and using EFM for percussion only.

+The effect of modulating by an equal musical interval goes beyond pitch shift.
 As the EFM modulation index increases and the sidebands grow, they become increasingly asymmetric, which breaks the normal FM harmonic ratios [@Hutchins1975].
 Recall that normal FM harmonic ratios are heavily dependent on the property of reflecting off zero.
-In EFM, partials rarely reflect off zero because the output frequency can never reach zero and the overall pitch shift pulls the lower sideband away from zero.
+In EFM, partials rarely reflect off zero because the output frequency can never reach zero^[If we keep halving modulator and carrier frequencies, they will get small but not reach zero.] and the overall pitch shift pulls the lower sideband away from zero.
 Thus the partials mostly don't reflect off zero, and the normal harmonic ratios are no longer valid.
 In practice this means that it is difficult to get a stable output that is strongly harmonic as the modulation index increases, in addition to the pitch shift problem.

+Despite these challenges, EFM has a history in electronic music and has been widely used for percussive and inharmonic sounds.
 Let's build up some patches to explore EFM, starting with a basic patch to investigate the sidebands and pitch shift.
 Try simple EFM with sine waves using the button in Figure \@ref(fig:efm-example) and note the effect of the modulation index on sidebands, pitch shift, and the harmonicity of the timbre.